-Ruby Wax is a comedienne, keynote speaker, presenter, mental health campaigner and best-selling author.
+Ruby Wax OBE is a comedian, keynote speaker, presenter, mental health campaigner and best-selling author.

-Arriving in Britain from the United States in the 1980s, Ruby wax began her acting career with the Royal Shakespeare Company.
+Arriving in the UK from the United States in the 1980s, Ruby began her acting career with the Royal Shakespeare Company.

-She began her TV career writing and starring in Girls on Top with French and Saunders and Tracey Ullman.
+Her TV debut was in 1985 as a writer and performer in Girls on Top with French and Saunders and Tracey Ullman.

-Ruby went on to write and perform for both the BBC and Channel 4 for over 25 years in her own hugely popular television programmes including:
+She went on to write and perform for both the BBC and Channel 4 for over three decades in her own hugely popular television programmes including: